 July: Warm, sunny, bug bites

 July can be really nice.
 The days are long and the temperature is about the warmest it’ll ever be.
 The only downside are the mosquitoes, and this will be an issue if you are hiking out on the tundra (a great activity to do in the summer).
-Despite the bugs, a trip to Iqaluit in July can be really nice, so don’t let the blow photo deter you from a visit.
+Despite the bugs, a trip to Iqaluit in July can still be enjoyable, especially if the flowers are blooming.

 In summary: Sunny.
 Very warm.
 Hiking.
 Bugs.